 The parameter NODE is used to define a reference node.
 This node should not be used elsewhere in the model.
 In particular, it should not belong to any element.
 The coordinates of this node are immaterial.
 The first degree of freedom of this node is used to define a pre-tension force with CLOAD or a differential displacement with BOUNDARY.
-The force and the displacements are applied in the direction of a vector, which has the meaning of the normal to the surface if the SURFACE parameter is used and the axis of the beam element if the ELEMENT parameter is used.
-The user must specify this vector underneath the PRE-TENSION SECTION keyword.
-If the vector is specified away from the elements to which the surface belongs (volumetric case) or in the direction going from node 1 to node 2 in the element definition (for the beam element), a positive force or positive displacements correspond to tension in the underlying structure.
+The force and the displacements are applied in the direction of a vector, which is the normal to the surface if the SURFACE parameter is used and the axis of the beam element if the ELEMENT parameter is used.
+This vector can be defined underneath the PRE-TENSION SECTION keyword.
+If the vector is specified away from the elements whose faces belong to the surface (volumetric case) or in the direction going from node 1 to node 2 in the element definition (for the beam element), a positive force or positive displacements correspond to tension in the underlying structure.
+If no such vector is defined by the user, it is calculated automatically as the mean of the normals away from the elements whose faces belong to the surface (volumetric case) or as the vector extending from node 1 to node 2 (beam case).